JacobTyo/Valla/README.md

 This repository holds implementations of several popular Authorship Attribution and Verification methodologies, including some based on BERT, Siamese Models, Multi-Headed Language models, BiLSTMs, compression models, Ngrams, and more.
+After processing a raw dataset with the corresponding script, the dataset is ready for use with any of these models.
 See each file in `valla/methods` for more information on the available methods.

 ## Logging and Hyperparameter Tuning